Billie Jackson: Creation and development

 1994 was a "historic" year for EastEnders, as in April, a third weekly episode was introduced.
 Due to the programme's increased frequency, a number of new characters were introduced to the regular cast in the latter part of 1993 and early 1994.
-Among them were the Jackson family: mother Carol (Lindsey Coulson), her four children, Bianca (Patsy Palmer), Robbie (Dean Gaffney), Sonia (Natalie Cassidy), and Billy (Devon Anderson), as well as Carol's partner Alan Jackson (Howard Antony).
+Among them were the Jackson family: mother Carol Jackson (Lindsey Coulson), and her four children, Bianca (Patsy Palmer), Robbie (Dean Gaffney), Sonia (Natalie Cassidy), and Billy Jackson (Devon Anderson), as well as Carol's partner, Alan Jackson (Howard Antony).
 Though Carol and Alan were not initially married in the serial, and though Alan was only the biological father of Billy, the whole family took on Alan's surname.
 The family was created by writer Tony McHale.
 None of the actors cast as the Jackson family were matched for appearance or screen compatibility.
 Cassidy has commented, "it was all decided without doing that.
 I don't think it particularly mattered that none of us Jackson kids looked like each other because all our characters had different dads!"

 Various members of the family began to appear sporadically from November 1993 onwards, but in episodes that aired early in 1994, the Jacksons moved from Walford Towers, a block of flats, to the soap's focal setting of Albert Square.
 Their slow introduction was a deliberate attempt by the programme makers to introduce the whole family over a long period.
 The Jacksons were described by EastEnders scriptwriter Colin Brake as a "classic problem family".
-Anderson was 6 years old when he first appeared on-screen as Billie.
+Anderson was 6 years old when he first appeared on-screen as Billy.

 In a 2000 book, author Kate Lock described Billy as "angelic" and a "cheeky, curly-haired cherub whose principal dramatic function seemed to be to generate angst in the bosom of his family".
 His most notable storyline in his initial stint was also his exit storyline.
 Following Lindsey Coulson's decision to quit her role as Carol, the Jackson family were written out of the soap in 1997.
 In the storyline, Billy was kidnapped after witnessing an armed robbery and the whole family was relocated under a witness protection programme until Billy testified in court.

 While the majority of the Jackson family returned to the serial, Billy Jackson was not seen again until 2004.
 It was announced in April that year that the character would be returning briefly to attend the wedding of his sister Sonia.
 Producers decided not to bring back the original actor, and Billy was played by Bluey Robinson for several episodes in June 2004.